 |Mr. Vinod Kumar Padmanabhan ||Managing Director & CEO |

-Pursuant to the CSR Policy adopted by the Board the Company proposes to undertake suchactivities as may be useful and contributive in nature
+Pursuant to the CSR Policy adopted by the Board the Company proposes to undertake suchactivities as may be useful and contributive in nature.

-Particulars required to be disclosed pursuant to the Companies(Corporate Social Responsibility Policy) Rules 2014 are given in "Annexure H" to the Boards'report.
+Particulars required to be disclosed pursuant to the Companies(Corporate Social Responsibility Policy) Rules 2014 (including amendments if any) aregiven in "Annexure G" to this report.

 SUBEX CHARITABLE TRUST